MIDS-scaling-up/v2/week02/hw/README.md

 On demand pricing for all instances can be seen at https://aws.amazon.com/ec2/pricing/on-demand/
 At time of writing a t2.large instance costs $0.1008 per Hour in Europe(Ireland) or eu-west-1.

 We can check the equivalent spot price for this instance.
-Please change this region to where your local region - this will show in `aws configure get region` if you have it set.
+Please change the region to your local region - this will shown in `aws configure get region` if you have it set.
 ```
 aws --region=eu-west-1 ec2 describe-spot-price-history --instance-types t2.large --start-time=$(date +%s) --product-descriptions="Linux/UNIX" --query 'SpotPriceHistory[*].{az:AvailabilityZone, price:SpotPrice}'
 ```
-You should see it is cheaper than the on demand rate, bwlow is the examples of one price at time of writing,
+You should see it is cheaper than the on demand rate, below is an example of one price at time of writing, so over 3 times cheaper!!
 ```
     {
         "az": "eu-west-1b",